tokio-rs/website/content/docs/getting-started/hello-features.md

 ---

 Feel free to skip this section, and just use `features = ["full"]` while learning.
-This section provides some examples of how and when to specify tokio features.
+This section provides some examples of how and when to choose specific [`feature groups`] in `Cargo.toml`.

 ## Often using all features is fine

 When writing an app, we'll often use all of Tokio's features to accelerate our development time: